 - If a rider withdraws without a medical cause once the session has started, no refund will be issued.

-- If a rider withdraws once the session has started due to medical reasons, a refund will be issued for the remaining classes.
+- If a rider withdraws once the session has started due to medical reasons, a refund or account credit will be issued for the remaining classes.
 A physician’s note is required.

 We ask that you please give us 24 hours notice if you need to cancel your lesson.
 We have many volunteers that we need to contact and our horses don’t like to be disappointed if you don’t show up when they are all tacked up to go!
 Please contact the office by phone 519-986-1247 or email firstname.lastname@example.org as soon as you know you will need to cancel.

 - There are no refunds for cancelled lessons.

 - Hope Haven reserves the right to cancel your lesson if there are conditions that may be hazardous to everyone's safety such as storms, excessive heat, high winds, etc. You will be issued a make-up lesson, account credit or refund in this event.